Apple Watch S2 vs. Samsung Gear S3 Smartwatch

 Please keep in mind this may change.
 Apple may release an amazing new design.
 Samsung may come out with some smartwatch technology that blows away the competition.
 This is a quickly changing industry where anything can happen and tech giants are deathly silent about what they’re working on.

 Samsung’s Better Strategy

 I prefer Samsung’s product line strategy.
 They offer 3 smartwatches, each with a given purpose.
 The S3 Classic is for everyday and even formal wear.
 The S3 Frontier is for the outdoors (although it misses the mark, but that’s besides the point).
 The Gear Fit2 is a dedicated fitness/gym/activity smartwatch.
 I like the fact Samsung designed 3 distinct smartwatches.

 Apple, on the other hand, offers a myriad of designs, but the differences come down to color and straps.
 The actual watch is the same.
-And it’s this mono-design strategy that leaves me confused because while I own an Apple S2 as does my wife, I’m not sure what exactly the watch is designed for.
+And it’s this mono-design strategy that leaves me confused because while I own an Apple S2 as does my wife (Buy best mattress online in Dubai), I’m not sure what exactly the watch is designed for.
 Yes, it works as a fitness/activity watch, but is that its only purpose?
 I don’t think Apple intended it to solely be a fitness watch, yet the design is a bit too 1980’s video gamesque for my liking to wear out and about.
 It’s not hideous, but it’s no Samsung Classic either.